vikejs/vike/examples/graphql-apollo-vue/readme.md

-Example of using `vike` with Vue and Apollo GraphQL.
+Example of using Vike with Vue and Apollo GraphQL.

 ```bash
 git clone git@github.com:brillout/vike